-- (a) At the time of delivery to a Delivery Location, the Customer's Personnel must conduct a visual check to: - (i) identify and report to the Supplier any discrepancies or damage on the outside of the packaging; - (ii) count the number of pallets delivered by the Supplier and reconcile against the receivable record provided by the Supplier; - (iii) in respect of any Products that are: - A. delivered to the Delivery Location under clause 7.2; and - B. secured in a secure tote (including tobacco Products and razor blades), count the number of secure totes delivered by the Supplier and reconcile against the receivable record provided by the Supplier; and

-- (iv) check the pallet temperature for any chilled or frozen Products to confirm compliance with clause 7.4. - (b) Prior to the Supplier's delivery driver departing the Delivery Location after delivering any Products, the delivery driver and a member of the Customer's Personnel must each sign a receivable record (provided by the Supplier) to confirm the number of pallets (and, to the extent applicable under clause 7.5(a)(iii), secure totes) delivered by the Supplier and any other discrepancies (such as missing or excess pallets delivered), damage or other issues identified by the Customer Personnel during any inspection conducted in accordance with clause 7.5(a) (each such record being a "Receivable Record").
+- (a) At the time of delivery to a Delivery Location, the Customer's Personnel must conduct a visual check to: - (i) identify and report to the Supplier any discrepancies or damage on the outside of the packaging; - (ii) count the number of pallets delivered by the Supplier and reconcile against the Receivable Record provided by the Supplier; - (iii) check the temperature for any chilled or frozen Products to confirm compliance with clause 7.4. - (b) Prior to the Supplier's delivery driver departing the Delivery Location after delivering any Products, the delivery driver and a member of the Customer's Personnel must each sign the Receivable Record (provided by the Supplier) to confirm the number of pallets delivered by the Supplier and any other discrepancies (such as missing or excess pallets delivered), damage or other issues identified by the Customer Personnel during any inspection conducted in accordance with clause 7.5(a) (each such record being a "Receivable Record").

-- (c) In respect of each delivery of Products, the parties acknowledge and agree that the signed Receivable Record for that delivery is evidence of: - (i) the condition of the pallets delivered (including the temperate on delivery of any chilled or frozen Product pallets) as at the time of delivery; and - (ii) the number of pallets delivered. - (d) The Customer must inspect all Products and notify the Supplier in writing within 2 days after delivery to a Delivery Location if any Product: - (i) is damaged, defective or otherwise does not comply with the standards and requirements of this agreement; - (ii) has been incorrectly delivered by the Supplier without an Order; or - (iii) is missing from the Order. - (e) If claims are not made within 3 days after delivery to a Delivery Location, the Supplier has no obligation to accept the claim as valid. - (f) The Customer must provide all evidence reasonably requested by the Supplier to substantiate any notice issued by the Customer in accordance with 7.5(d), including samples of the relevant Products and photographic evidence (and CCTV footage, to the extent applicable in accordance with clause 7.5(g)). - (g) Delivery of tobacco lines and some other high-value Products (including razor blade lines) may be made by the Supplier in secure totes.
-The Customer must open each such tote and count the contents under camera.
-Any claim by the Customer in respect of any Products that are missing or damaged from within a secure tote must be supported by CCTV footage showing evidence of the issue the subject of that claim.
-The CCTV footage must be provided to the Supplier upon request.
+- (c) In respect of each delivery of Products, the parties acknowledge and agree that the signed Receivable Record for that delivery is evidence of: - (i) the condition of the pallets delivered (including the temperature on delivery of any chilled or frozen Product) as at the time of delivery; and - (ii) the number of pallets delivered. - (d) The Customer must inspect all Products and notify the Supplier in writing within 2 days after delivery to a Delivery Location if any Product: - (i) is damaged, defective or otherwise does not comply with the standards and requirements of this agreement as outlined in clause 6.4 and clause 11; - (ii) has been incorrectly delivered by the Supplier without an Order; or - (iii) is missing from the Order. - (e) If claims are not made within 3 days after delivery to a Delivery Location, the Supplier has no obligation to accept the claim as valid. - (f) The Customer must provide all evidence reasonably requested by the Supplier to substantiate any notice issued by the Customer in accordance with 7.5(d), including samples of the relevant Products and photographic or videographic evidence.